radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

 <!-- **Risk Name** – summary of risk.
 Mitigation plan if known.
 If it is not yet known, no problem. -->

 - Risk: Adoption and community engagement
-    - There is a risk that users may not fully embrace the extensibility feature because its too complex or not powerful enough.
+    - There is a risk that users may not fully embrace the extensibility feature because it's too complex or not powerful enough.
     - Mitigation: Design with the guiding principle of making it simple and easy to use ; Actively engage with users early-on, provide clear documentation, tutorials and resources.

 - Risk: Compatibility and maintainability
     - As more custom resource types are added to Radius, there is a risk of compatibility issues and increased maintenance overhead.
-    - Mitigation: Implement thorough testing and versioning strategies to ensure compatibility, and establish clear guidelines for maintenance and ownership of the custom resource types.
+    - Mitigation: Implement thorough testing and versioning strategies to ensure compatibility and establish clear guidelines for maintenance and ownership of the custom resource types.

 - Risk: Security and trust
     - Allowing users to contribute custom resource types introduces potential security risks and the need to establish trust in the community-contributed code.